According to research, as much as 94% of software

 - The sprint burndown chart is a chart of the amount of work pending in a sprint.
-It helps teams and scrum master get a better idea of how much work is left to be done in a sprint and shows daily progress.
+It helps teams and scrum masters get a better idea of how much work is left to be done in a sprint and shows daily progress.

 - The daily scrum is a meeting during which a team coordinates and delegates its work and sets a plan for the next 24 hours.

 - Sprint planning is an event where the work to be done in an entire sprint is planned.
 It this meeting, where which work is supposed to be done and how is it to be done is planned from start to end.

 - The sprint review is usually done at the end of each sprint where the team shows the work done to the product owner and answers questions about the product increment.
 Further course of action to increase the product value is also discussed in a sprint review.
 Scrum technique works best when dealing with complex long-term projects with no fixed release date or where stakeholder feedback may drastically change product requirements.